adrienunger/mws-restaurant-stage-1/README.md

 	- Advanced performance optimising techniques:
 		- lazyloading images with Intersection Observer (work in progress)
 		- lazyloading images with responsively-lazy lib (currently removed, since the library introduced some bugs)
-		- Webp format usage for all images
+		- WebP format usage for all images
+	    - Option to trigger loading google maps manually on mobile devices -> drastically improves UX by boosting Time-To-Interactive
 - **Newly Integrated Functionality**
 	- Favourite Restaurants:
 		- Restaurants can now be marked as a favourite
-		- Intuitive toggle button in restaurant overview
 	- Adding Reviews:
 		- It's now possible to add reviews to a restaurant